jacek-kozakowski/spring-boot-note-sharing/backend/README.md

 This backend represents my **main focus and development effort** in the Notex project.
 It's where I concentrated most of my time and attention, building a comprehensive, production-ready foundation for the entire note-sharing ecosystem.

+Backend runs on docker container.
+If you want to run the backend locally, you still have to run container for **PostgreSQL database and MinIO** for it to work.

 ## Features
 - **JWT Authentication** - Secure login with token-based auth
 - **Email Verification** - Account verification via email code